Muwaffaq Salti Air Base: Current use

-Since 1997 Nos 1, 2 and 6 (General Dynamics F-16 Fighting Falcon) Squadrons have been based there.
+Since 1997, Jordanian squadrons number 1, 2 and 6 (F-16 Fighting Falcon) have been based there.

-The American Government along with other countries has deployed various aircraft there due to the military intervention against ISIL.
+The American Government along with other countries has deployed various aircraft there due to the military intervention against ISIS.
 The base is reported to host several MQ-9 Reaper drones, based on satellite imagery.
-The base is partly operated by the 407th Air Expeditionary Group.
+The base was partly operated by the 407th Air Expeditionary Group.